-According to RJ 615.405, a comparative overview of normative costs and actual costs must be included.
-Normative costs are those incurred according to the prospectus, categorised by type.
-Since the management fee is calculated as a percentage of the total net asset value of the Share Class, the prospectus does not specify an absolute level for these costs.
-The percentage used during the reporting period is the same as the percentage stated in the prospectus.
+In accordance with RJ 615.405, a comparative overview of normative costs versus actual costs must be included.
+Normative costs are those specified by type according to the prospectus.
+Since the management fee is calculated as a percentage of the total net asset value of the Share Class, no absolute level for these costs is specified in the prospectus.
+As noted above, the percentage applied during the reporting period of 0.13% deviates from the maximum percentage of 0.21% indicated in the prospectus.